 To automate Airtable export, you can use the no-code Airtable integration designed by Coupler.io.

-Coupler.io is a data automation and analytics platform that provides an ETL tool to integrate multiple data sources into Google Sheets, Excel, or BigQuery.
+Coupler.io is a data automation and analytics platform that allows you to integrate multiple data sources into Google Sheets, Excel, BigQuery, Looker Studio, or Power BI.
 With the Airtable integration, you can automate exports of views from Airtable at a custom frequency and avoid manually copying and pasting data.

 Let’s see how it works step-by-step in the example below.